Gravitational wave signature of proto-neutron star convection: I. MHD numerical simulations: Results

 \subsubsection{Slow rotation}

 We display in the top panel of Fig.~\ref{f:slow} all the GW spectra of our database and highlight with colors slow rotating models with $Ro>1$.
 Both early (blue) and late (red) time models are characterized by relatively broad spectra like the one displayed in the left panel of Fig.~\ref{f:spectrogram}.
-Their similarity becomes even clearer after normalizing the characteristic strain by its maximum and rescaling the frequency by the turnover frequency $f_\text{turn} = u_\text{rms}/d$ (bottom panel of Fig.~\ref{f:slow}).
+Moreover, one can distinguish for both early and late time models a slight difference in amplitude which reflects the difference between hydrodynamic and MHD models (the latter having a lower characteristic strain).
+That being said, the global similarity of these spectra becomes clearer after normalizing the characteristic strain $h_{\rm char}$ by its maximum and rescaling the frequency by the turnover frequency $f_\text{turn} = u_\text{rms}/d$ (bottom panel of Fig.~\ref{f:slow}).
 This shows that the turnover frequency is the characteristic time scale of the GW emission induced by PNS convection in the limit of slow rotation.
-To illustrate this point more quantitatively, Figure~\ref{f:turn} shows the dependence of the ratio of the peak frequency of these spectra with the turnover frequency $f_\text{peak}/f_\text{turn}$ as function of the inverse Rossby number $1/Ro$ for all models.
+To illustrate this point more quantitatively, Fig.~\ref{f:turn} shows the dependence of the ratio of the peak frequency of these spectra with the turnover frequency $f_\text{peak}/f_\text{turn}$ as function of the inverse Rossby number $1/Ro$ for all models.
 For slow rotating models ($1/Ro < 1$), this confirms that the maximum frequency is indeed proportional to the turnover frequency (with a best fit at $f=2.68 f_{\rm turn}$).
 On the other hand, we observe that the turnover frequency is not the characteristic timescale once the flow becomes rotationally constrained ($1/Ro$>1).